top of page

-Menopause marks a major transitional time for women and some transgender, non-binary and gender questioning people, involving physical, psychological and emotional changes.
+Menopause marks a major transitional time for women and some transgender, non-binary, and gender-questioning people, involving physical, psychological, and emotional changes.

 Here I cover common questions women have about navigating the journey.